 What are mangroves?
-Experts believe this fascinating and ancient family of trees originated in Southeast Asia.
-The plants traveled to tropical, marine environments around the world via the buoyant seeds, which floated on ocean currents before lodging in wet sand where they took root.
+Experts believe this fascinating and ancient family of trees originated in southeast Asia.
+The plants traveled to tropical, marine environments around the world via the buoyant seeds, which floated on ocean currents before lodging in the wet sand where they took root.
 As the mangrove plants established and mud gathered around the roots, the trees developed into large, very important ecosystems.
 Keep reading for more mangrove information, including the adaptations that allow mangrove plants to survive in the saltwater zones between water and land.

-Additionally, mangrove forests are home to a vast number of living including crabs, lobsters, snakes, otters, raccoons, hundreds of thousands of bats, a vast variety of fish and bird species, to name just a few.
+Additionally, mangrove forests are home to a vast number of living organisms including crabs, lobsters, snakes, otters, raccoons, hundreds of thousands of bats, and a vast variety of fish and bird species, to name just a few.

 The plants store water in thick, succulent leaves similar to desert plants.
 A waxy coating minimizes evaporation, and small hairs minimize moisture loss through sunlight and wind.

-There are three definitive types of mangrove.
+There are three definitive types of mangroves.

 - Red mangrove, which grows along shorelines, is the hardiest of the three major mangrove plant types.
-It is recognized by its mass of tangled red roots that extend 3 feet or more above the soil, giving the plant its alternate name of walking tree.
+It is recognized by its mass of tangled red roots that extend 3 feet (1 m.) or more above the soil, giving the plant its alternate name of walking tree.

 - White mangrove grows at higher elevations than red and black.
 Although no aerial roots are generally seen, this mangrove plant can develop peg roots when oxygen is depleted due to flood.
 White mangrove excretes salt through glands at the base of pale green leaves.